Skip to content

 Gluten Free, Dairy Free, Egg Free Pasta Ideas

-Gluten Hiding In Playdough
+Gluten Hiding In Play-Doh

 Gluten Free and Wheat Free Flour: Where to Start

-Yup.
-There’s gluten there too.
-Oohuu.
-And did you know that not all alcohol is vegan?
-Some brands use fish bladder as one of the ingredients when processing their alcohol.
-Other alcoholic beverages can sometimes be an issue as well.
 Urban Taste Bud has put together an extensive guide to gluten free beer and alcohol.
 Like all guides online, remember, it’s just a guide.
 Companies can change at any moment, and they don’t have to write us a letter.
 Always call and double check before consuming.

 If you do consume alcohol, learn what the base ingredients are.
-For example, whiskey (unless otherwise noted) always starts as a gluten containing grain.
-It’s usually rye.
-There’s a lot of debate about the safety of these products as some argue the gluten is gone due to the distilling.
-Ultimately, drink what makes you comfortable.
+For example, whiskey (unless otherwise noted) always starts as a gluten containing grain, and it’s usually rye.
+I recently learned about a “cutting edge” vodka made from sheep’s milk whey.
+Major allergens can be found all throughout the alcohol industry.

-Gluten In Malt & Other Syrups
+Hidden Gluten in Malt Syrup & Other Syrups

 Gluten Free Crackers by The Allergy Chef

-Whilst I can’t give you a list of medications to avoid, know that gluten can be used in the making of pills and supplements.
-Gluten can be found in many forms in medication based on the manufacturer’s formula.
-Beyond Celiac has put together an extensive article on gluten in medication.
+The good news is that there are advocacy groups lobbying to have this changed so that gluten must be disclosed on the label.
+Until then, know that gluten can be found in many forms in medication based on the manufacturer’s formula.
+Beyond Celiac has put together an extensive article on gluten in medication that you should read if this pertains to you.

-Gluten In Salad Dressing (and other condiments)
+Gluten In Salad Dressing (& Other Condiments)

-Gluten In Brewer’s Yeast
+Hidden Gluten In Brewer’s Yeast

 The term brewer’s Yeast can refer to the yeast before AND after use.
 The general rule is: if a product lists brewer’s yeast as an ingredient, and the product is not clearly labeled gluten free, it should be avoided.